IdentityPython/idpy-oidc/doc/message/howto/message.rst

 .. _oidcmsg_howto:

-How to use the idpyoidc Message class
+How to use the IdPyOIDC Message class
 *************************************

 Basic usage